Wood planter boxes look so beautiful in a garden, and on a patio or deck.

 Start by gluing ( use exterior wood glue )the plywood strips to the panels following the dimensions in planter box plans below.
 Use large Spring Metal Clamps to hold the strips in place until the glue dries.
 You can also weigh them on top with heavy objects ( see video tutorial) .

 We love using PurBond plywood for our home and garden projects!
 We used it here in our DIY wood bed frame with headboard.
-It’s a high quality, formaldehyde-free plywood you can have custom cut at Home Depot. ( Thank you PurBond for supporting our DIY blog and donating plywood for our patio makeover! )
+It’s a high quality, formaldehyde-free plywood you can have custom cut at Home Depot.
+Plywood is vulnerable in outdoor elements, but we painted and seal it ( see Steps 2 & 3 ) Thank you PurBond and Sherwin Williams for supporting our DIY blog and donating products for our patio makeover!

 Attach the 1×2 posts to each panel with 1″ flat wood screws from the plywood / back side.
 Tip: Pre-drilling will prevent splitting the wood and provide a stronger connection.